 The PhD – the most advanced research degree – leads to a dissertation of up to 80,000 words on a subject of your choice and under the expert supervision of an academic member of staff.

-Research activity is led by staff and our traditional research strengths lie in: Shakespearean performance and adaptation; Victorian and Edwardian theatre; the history of film; popular theatre; theatre history-Renaissance to 21st Century, Russian theatre, playwriting and actor training, theatre and science, contemporary theatre.
+Research activity is led by staff and our traditional research strengths lie in: Contemporary theatre and new writing; playwriting, directing and performer training; Russian theatre; Shakespearean performance and adaptation; Victorian and Edwardian theatre; the history of film; popular theatre; theatre history - Renaissance to 21st Century; theatre and science

 At Birmingham you also have the option of studying languages, free of charge.
 Almost no other UK University offers you the opportunity to learn the intense graduate academic language skills which you may need to pursue your research.